Analysis | The Republican Party divide is not about politics. It’s about culture.

 In other words, the long-term problem isn’t that Greene had once claimed that a laser controlled by a Jewish cabal had caused forest fires in California to build a high-speed rail system.
 The problem, instead, is that Republicans might be forced from the public sphere for offering such opinions.

 Cultural fights are a sugar rush.
-It’s hard to pass legislation, particularly when you’re in the minority, but it’s also hard to evaluate political subjects and derive consensus approaches to problems which can be fixed through legislative action.
+It’s hard to pass legislation, particularly when you’re in the minority, but it’s also hard to evaluate political subjects and derive consensus approaches to problems that can be fixed through legislative action.
 It is, however, very easy to tweet, and it is very easy to get on Fox News to decry what liberals are up to.

 For Fox News, the same calculus applies.
 It’s a lot easier to have an opinion on cancel culture than it is to have an opinion on the merits of a coronavirus relief package.
-Particularly when facing surging competition from the right which is entirely predicated on fighting over culture, it would be hard for Fox to avoid joining in.
-So, as Media Matters’ Matt Gertz pointed out on Thursday, Fox has spent 40 percent more time debating cancel culture since Biden took office than it has the federal budget deficit, once a mainstay of its coverage.
+Particularly when facing surging competition from the right that is entirely predicated on fighting over culture, it would be hard for Fox to avoid joining in.
+So, as Media Matters’s Matt Gertz pointed out Thursday, Fox has spent 40 percent more time debating cancel culture since President Biden took office than it has the federal budget deficit, once a mainstay of its coverage.

-This is the fight.
-Is the party a party which looks askance at a president who lies repeatedly about the results of an election in an effort to hold power and which then leads to violence?
-Is it a party where there can be a difference of opinion on such subjects?
-Or is it a party where the fight is always about what the left is doing and how the opposition is a cabal of socialists hellbent on destroying the country?

-Greene won national attention and then her seat, not despite her focus on cultural fights but because of how earnestly she engaged in them.
-Her campaign featured an ad in which she held a rifle while pledging to “take our country back” from those who want to “rip our country apart” — including images of Ocasio-Cortez and Rep. Ilhan Omar (R-Minn.).

 As she faced criticism for her past comments this week, Greene disparaged the Democratic caucus in virulent terms.
 Democrats, she wrote, “are only set out to destroy Republicans, your jobs, our economy, your children’s education and lives, steal our freedoms, and erase God’s creation.”